-- (ii) Internet issue was found in some parts of GB where HFO cannot guide beneficiaries or update their data due to poor connectivity (i.e., Hunza, Gakooch). - (iii) They lack proper SOPs on operations.
-The documentation requirement as demanded by the HFO varies across hospitals.
-Some HFO demands multiple documents: original SSP card, cardholder CNIC and patient CNIC.
-If someone lack all three, there is denial of services.
-Similarly demand of document varies on hospital sides as well.
-For example in governmental hospitals (Bhimber, Bagh, Mirpur and Neelum), we found that hospitals lack automation system and due to manual system, they have been demanding various photocopies.
-Now if a person from Gilgit migrates to Karachi and s/he face some accident, s/he cannot acquire treatment unless s/he bring SSP card and CNIC of card holder.
-The same was reported by MS DHQ Neelum that people from far-flung areas usually come without card and as a result they face denial of services. - (iv) HFO lacks a proper operational manual having their clear roles and responsibilities.
-As a result they lack their clear SOPs. - (v) Mostly HFO works 8-10 hours with leave on Sunday.
-Even in some government DHQs (universal districts, they have no 24/7 presence.
-Their absence in the hospital, especially in government hospitals) can lead to denial of services when a person will visit on Saturday night or Sunday. - (vi) In various hospitals, their sitting place is not visible (i.e., Mirpur AJK a universal district).
-Ideally every patient in AJK region should be treated from SSP due to universalisation, but still the rate is just 35 percent in district Mirpur and around 10 percent in district Neelum.
-It is close to 100 in district Bhimber and Bagh. - (vii) The existing communication measures in hospitals are limited at the hospital level.
-Currently the programme lacks certain communication measures to interact with the public in their surroundings or at their door-steps. - (viii) The beneficiaries and the public living in remote areas do not have access to the various online communication modes.
-The programme lacks a 'word of mouth' communication strategy, which can work when technology is unavailable. - (ix) The SSP management has a poor presence in the field and is concentrated at the headquarter/provincial level.
+- vi.
+In various hospitals, their sitting place is not visible (i.e., Mirpur AJK a universal district).
+Ideally every patient in AJK region should be treated from SSP due to universalization, but still the rate is just 35% in district Mirpur and around 10% in district Neelum.
+It is close to 100 in district Bhimber and Bagh. - vii.
+The existing communication measures in hospitals are limited at the hospital level.
+Currently the program lacks certain communication measures to interact with the public in their surroundings or at their door-steps. - viii.
+The beneficiaries and the public living in remote areas do not have access to the various online communication modes.
+The program lacks a 'word of mouth' communication strategy, which can work when technology is unavailable. - ix.
+The SSP management has a poor presence in the field and is concentrated at the headquarter/provincial level.

 Access to media is another concern where beneficiaries living in remote areas lack proper access to various communication sources through which they may acquire information.
-Although the programme has a dedicated helpline and SMS service; it may not serve those who are sitting in remote areas (Figure 9).
+Although the program has a dedicated helpline and SMS service; it may not serve those who are sitting in remote areas (Figure 9).
 We found different communication material available to beneficiaries in the empanel hospitals (Figure 8).
 The HFO in some hospitals demands health cards, CNIC of card holders, and CNIC of patients, although it is not in demand.
 Similarly, they sometimes also demand specific photocopies of CNIC.
 In some hospitals, there was no communication material, and the HFO desk was not visible place.

-Fig. 8.
-Communication Material vary Across Hospitals
+Figure 8: Communication Material vary Across Hospitals

-Fig. 9.
-Access to Various Communication Tools (in %)
+Figure 9: Access to Various Communication Tools (in %)

-Source: SSP Beneficiary Survey 2021.
+Source: SSP Beneficiary Survey 2021